tjumyk/mine-sweeper/README.md

 ### Parameters

- If you run it through command line, you may specify custom initialization parameters for this game:
+ If you run it through command line, you may specify customized initialization parameters for this game:

   #   | meaning        | example
  :---:|:--------------:|:-------: